 On the LIVE site, click on the “export migration data” button.
 This will create a snapshot of all orders and subscriptions that have been purchased on your membership site.
 If you are using AccessAlly Pro it will also create a backup of all progress based data for your users.

 IMPORTANT: This setting ONLY pertains to the progress information, orders, and subscriptions purchased through AccessAlly.
 It will NOT export any products, offers, or subscription settings.

 Now please create a backup of your production site at this point.
 This will only be used in case of issues.

 At this point, you may deploy your staging site to production.

 Once the transition is complete and you have tested to make sure everything is working properly, you may choose to continue the steps to begin taking orders again.

 5. Import Migration Data

 With the staging site now active as your “live” membership site, you can click on the “import” option to important the purchase history saved in Step 2.

-Once again, please note that this data ONLY includes the purchase history on your AccessAlly site.
+Once again, please note that this data ONLY includes progress data for your members and purchase history on your AccessAlly site.
 All products, offers, and subscriptions must be identical to their previous settings in order for this data to sync properly inside your “new” membership site.